dask/dask/docs/source/install.rst

    conda install dask-core

-This will install a minimal set of dependencies required to run Dask similar to (but not exactly the same as) ``pip install dask`` below.
+This will install a minimal set of dependencies required to run Dask similar to (but not exactly the same as) ``python -m pip install dask`` below.

 Pip
 ---